 In Axis thermometric cameras, the thermometric data is added to the camera's event stream.
 This makes the data easy to extract and use in other applications.
-The data includes alarm information, temperatures (maximum, minimum, and average) in the detection areas, and coordinates for the maximum and minimum temperatures.

 4 Application areas

 Axis thermometric cameras can be used in a wide range of applications where there is a need for temperature monitoring, for example: